Click on the links below to skip to your preferred section:

 8.1 - Must websites and information technology contracts be translated into French?

-The province of Quebec has language laws that may impact electronic contracting and websites by requiring a French version to be made available if the parties or transactions involved have a Quebec connection, such as an office or employees located in Quebec.
-As well, the Charter of the French Language includes obligations for various communications, including commercial advertising, to be in French.
-It also imposes specific requirements for certain contracts of adhesion, which contracts and related documents (such as the information found on a transactional website including terms of service) must first be provided to the adhering party in French.
-Failure to comply with this requirement could render the contract null or non-enforceable against the adhering party.
+The province of Quebec has language legislation, the Charter of the French Language and its regulations that may impact electronic contracting and websites by requiring a French version to be made available if the parties or transactions involved have a Quebec connection, such as an office or employees located in Quebec.
+The Charter of the French Language imposes obligations for various communications, including commercial advertising, to be in French.
+It also imposes specific language requirements for certain contracts, in particular contracts of adhesion; such contracts (such as the information found on a transactional website including terms of service) must first be provided to the adhering party in French before the parties may opt to be bound by a version in another language.
+Failure to comply with this requirement could render the contract null or non-enforceable against the adhering party, or give rise to fines or claims in damages.

-8.2 - Must software be translated into French?
+8.2 - Does software have to be translated into French?

 Under Quebec’s language laws, all computer software sold in Quebec must be available in French, unless no French version of it exists.
-Software may be available in languages other than French, provided that the French version can be obtained on terms that are no less favourable and that it has technical characteristics that are at least equivalent.
+Software may be available in languages other than French, provided that the French version can be obtained on terms (except price where it reflects higher production or distribution costs) that are no less favourable and that it has technical characteristics that are at least equivalent.
 In addition, the software must meet the French language packaging and labelling requirements.

 9. Jurisdiction and the Internet